Vector35/deprecated_python_debugger/documentation/Manual.md

 Simply execute  `BNDP_ROOT/test.py`.

-# Internals
+# Design

+## Overview

+BNDP is a convenient means to interact with various debugger **backends**.
+It does not instrument targets itself.

+The backends vary considerably, so a large part of BNDP's task is to present a unified interface by which these backends can be used.

+This is achieved using debug **adapters**, named so because they adapt whatever ideosyncracies a backend has to the ideal interface we envision in `DebugAdapter.py`.
+Each adaptation of a backend is a subclass of `DebugAdapter`, for example `DebugAdapterGdb` and `DebugAdapterLLDB` communicate with gdb and lldb backends, respectively.

-## Multiplatform Architecture
+## Standard Backends

-BNDP can connect to three backends: gdb, lldb, and dbgeng.
+BNDP can connect to three **backends**: gdb/gdbserver, lldb/debugserver, and **dbgeng**.
 The target is decoupled from BNDP in the first two modes, communicating using the [RSP protocol](https://sourceware.org/gdb/current/onlinedocs/gdb/Remote-Protocol.html) over a socket.
 Theoretically any platform for which a gdbserver exists can be debugged.
 In dbgeng mode, BNDP is runtime linked to [Windows debugger engine](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/introduction) and can debug local binaries.

+The gdb backend isn't a single piece of software or even a reliable behavior.
+It's a specification, and developers who wish to expose debug functionality are free to implement whatever subset of the specification they choose.
+For example, the Multiple Arcade Machine Emulator (MAME), BOCHS emulator, and VMware have the option to expose a gdb interface.
+So further adaptation is require depending on the gdb backend implementation.
+For example, we have `DebugAdapterMameColeco` for the gdb backend implemented by MAME when it's emulating a ColecoVision system with Z80 processor.

 ![](./resources/backend_arch.png)